techbelle/the-little-mongodb-book/en/mongodb.markdown

 As an example for Windows users, if you extracted the downloaded file to `c:\mongodb\` and you created `c:\mongodb\data\` then within `c:\mongodb\bin\mongodb.config` you would specify `dbpath=c:\mongodb\data\`.
 You could then launch `mongod` from a command prompt via `c:\mongodb\bin\mongod --config c:\mongodb\bin\mongodb.config`.

 Feel free to add the `bin` folder to your path to make all of this less verbose.
 MacOSX and Linux users can follow almost identical directions.
 The only thing you should have to change are the paths.
+TODO (brew on Mac?)

 Hopefully you now have MongoDB up and running.
 If you get an error, read the output carefully - the server is quite good at explaining what's wrong.

 You can now launch `mongo` (without the *d*) which will connect a shell to your running server.
 Try entering `db.version()` to make sure everything's working as it should.
 Hopefully you'll see the version number you installed.

 If you can't, or don't want to install `mongod` locally, you can sign up for a free MongoDB cluster in [Atlas](https://www.mongodb.com/cloud/atlas) - follow the [getting started directions](https://docs.atlas.mongodb.com/getting-started/) there to connect to your cluster.

 If you prefer GUI to command line shell, you can use [MongoDB Compass](URL TODO), an open source GUI for MongoDB.